pluggdapps/tayra/sphinxdoc/source/template_layout.rst

 All names ``this``, ``local``, ``parent``, ``next`` refer to the same type of object - template module.
 Having a reference to template-module allows developers to access global variables and functions defined in the module.

+For a more upto date documentation on template context refer to :mod:`tayra.runtime` module.